|Destination||Nanki Shirahama to Kushimoto (Wakayama prefecture)|

 Day 4 / Kawayu to Shingu [Cycle 50km]

 You start the day with a bike ride from Kawayu Onsen to Yunomine Onsen, where you visit a World Heritage site called Tsuboyu.
 Then, biking along Kumano River, your next destination is Kumano Hayatama Grand Shrine (Shingu).
-Along the way, you will stop for lunch at a cool and cozy café opened in an old elementary schoolhouse by local young people.
-The bike ride continues.
 You will travel on a moss-covered narrow path along Kumano River in the downstream direction, enter Shingu City, and pay respect to Kumano Hayatama Grand Shrine.
 At Kamikura Shrine, where Kumano Gongen enshrined at Kumano Sanzan was said to descend to earth for the first time, you will be amazed by an extremely steep stone staircase and a massive rock at the top of the mountain that overlooks Kumano Sea.
 You will lodge at the heart of Shingu City and enjoy the nightlife.